sthakur1985/lambda-ikerian-json-process/README.md

 # AWS Data Pipeline - Ikerian Cloud Engineer Assessment

 ## Overview
-This project implements an end-to-end AWS data pipeline that processes JSON patient data using S3, Lambda, and CloudWatch, all managed through Terraform infrastructure as code.
+This project implements an end-to-end AWS data pipeline that processes retina scan patient data using S3, Lambda, and CloudWatch, all managed through Terraform infrastructure as code.
+The pipeline extracts patient identification information from detailed retina scan records for downstream processing.

 ## Architecture
 ```